Tyndall effect

-The Tyndall effect is light scattering by particles in a colloid or in a very fine suspension.
+The Tyndall effect is light scattering by particles in a colloid such as a very fine suspension (a sol).
 Also known as Tyndall scattering, it is similar to Rayleigh scattering, in that the intensity of the scattered light is inversely proportional to the fourth power of the wavelength, so blue light is scattered much more strongly than red light.
 An example in everyday life is the blue colour sometimes seen in the smoke emitted by motorcycles, in particular two-stroke machines where the burnt engine oil provides these particles.
+The same effect can also be observed with tobacco smoke whose fine particles also preferentially scatter blue light.

 Under the Tyndall effect, the longer wavelengths are transmitted more, while the shorter wavelengths are more diffusely reflected via scattering.
 The Tyndall effect is seen when light-scattering particulate matter is dispersed in an otherwise light-transmitting medium, where the diameter of an individual particle is in the range of roughly 40 to 900 nm, i.e. somewhat below or near the wavelengths of visible light (400–750 nm).

-It is particularly applicable to colloidal mixtures and fine suspensions; for example, the Tyndall effect is used in nephelometers to determine the size and density of particles in aerosols and other colloidal matter.
+It is particularly applicable to colloidal mixtures; for example, the Tyndall effect is used in nephelometers to determine the size and density of particles in aerosols and other colloidal matter.
 Investigation of the phenomenon led directly to the invention of the ultramicroscope and turbidimetry.

 It is named after the 19th-century physicist John Tyndall, who first studied the phenomenon extensively.